ibako/simple_property_observer/README.md

 # simple_property_observer
-A simple Dart package to observe changing of the properties.
-Also called property changed notifier.
+A simple Dart package for observing property changes.
+Also known as property changed notifier.